 - Scroll to the bottom to find additional, related keywords to include in your content piece.

 2. Expecting Miracles from Short Blogs (Under 1,000 Words)

-If you still think short blogs perform well in search, you’re living in the past.
+If you still think short blogs perform well in search (and social media), you’re living in the past.

 Usually, to Google, short content = thin, underdeveloped, shallow content.

-And, according to a Backlinko study of 1 million blog posts, long-form content is directly related to higher rankings:
+And, according to a Backlinko study of 1 million blog posts, long-form content correlates with higher rankings: